 Preheat your oven to 450F.
 Pull the dough from the fridge and gently lift the towel and dough from the bowls.

 Stretch out a piece of parchment paper.
 Gently flip the dough over onto the parchment paper, seam side down.
 Sprinkle a little flour over the dough and rub over the surface.

-Score the dough with a very sharp knife (I’ve had the best luck with a filet knife).
+Score the dough with a very sharp knife or razor blade.
 Scoring helps control the direction in which the dough expands during baking.
 Easier said than done!

 Carefully slice the surface of the dough with the knife.
 A single slice will suffice, but you can look up more decorative scoring patterns online.

 Bake the dough covered for 30 minutes.
 Remove the lid and continue baking for 15-20 minutes more.
 Let cool.